GridTools/icon_structured_benchmark/README.md

 - `unstructured`: Can represent any type of grid and is using indirect accesses for accessing the necessary neighbors
 - `structured_simple`: Is based on the `SimpleGrid` from [icon4py](https://github.com/C2SM/icon4py/blob/main/model/common/src/icon4py/model/common/grid/simple.py)
-- `structured_torus`: Generated using the torus script from [mpim-sw/grid-generator](https://gitlab.dkrz.de/mpim-sw/grid-generator)
+- `structured_torus`: Generated using the torus script from [mpim-sw/grid-generator](https://gitlab.dkrz.de/mpim-sw/grid-generator).
+We have also experimented with benchmarking this grid with halo = 2 so that we can process it without taking care of the periodic boundaries.
+Instead of a torus we end up with a cartesian plain grid.

 ### Grids visualization